Sanda Kyarimi

-Umar ibn Muhammad al-Kanemi (1872 – 29 December 1967), known as Sanda Kyarimi, Sanda Kiarimi, or just Sanda, was the shehu of the Borno Emirate, a traditional state in Nigeria, from 1937 to 1967.
+Sir Umar ibn Muhammad al-Kanemi (1872 – 29 December 1967), known as Sanda Kyarimi, Sanda Kiarimi, or just Sanda, was the shehu of the Borno Emirate, a traditional state in Nigeria, from 1937 to 1967.
 He previously served as the shehu of the Dikwa Emirate, another traditional state, from 1917 to 1937.

 Early life and career

 Umar ibn Muhammad al-Kanemi was the eldest son of Kyari (shehu 1893–1894) and was born in Kukawa in 1872.
 He was the namesake of his great-grandfather Umar Kura (shehu 1837–1853 and 1854–1881).
 Sanda Kyarimi grew up in the precolonial Kanem–Bornu Empire.
 His early life was largely spent in the palace of the shehus at Kukawa, where he received an Islamic education and was trained in administration and government.

 Somewhat unusually for a prince, Kyarimi was at no point granted a fief to govern.
 Instead, he and his father trained as soldiers, participating in the defense of the empire and sometimes leading forces against rebels.
 In 1893, the empire was invaded by the Sudanese warlord Rabih az-Zubayr.
 Shehu Ashimi was defeated in battle in August 1893 and abandoned Kukawa to Rabih's forces.
 In November/December, Kyarimi's father Kyari seized power as the new shehu but defeated and executed by Rabih in February/March 1894.
 Rabih soon secured his position as the new ruler of the empire, with his seat at Dikwa.

 Kyarimi was 21 years old when his father was killed.
 Kyarimi fled after his father's death, escaping to Mora (in modern-day Cameroon) and living there for some time in exile until captured by Rabih's forces.
 In 1895, Kyarimi became a soldier in Rabih's army; it is unclear if he did so willingly or was forced to as a prisoner.
 Kyarimi fought under Rabih for five years, until Rabih was killed at the battle of Kousséri in 1900.
 After Rabih's death, Kyarimi denounced Rabih's heir Fadlallah and instead aligned himself with Sanda Kura, an al-Kanemi dynast installed as the new shehu at Dikwa with French support.

 From Sanda Kura's appointment onwards, Kyarimi lived at Dikwa.
 Under shehu Sanda Mandarama he was appointed as a local administrator and reportedly demonstrated effectiveness in this role.